thanhdinh98/goapp/readme.md

-# Temaplte for go application
+# Template for go application

-## I would greatly appreciate all of your contributions to make this template more robust and widely usable.
+## I would greatly appreciate all of your contribution to make this template more robust and widely usable.